• mail

 Laparoscopic

-Scrotal Swelling Hydrocele Treatment in Hyderabad
+Advanced Hydrocele Treatment in Kukatpally Hyderabad

 Hydrocele, a scrotal swelling caused by fluid accumulation, can be treated surgically through a procedure called hydrocelectomy, where the excess fluid is drained and the sac is removed.
 This relieves the swelling and discomfort.
 Medical consultation is recommended for proper evaluation and treatment options.